Lab 3 Remix & Report

 1 0.375 0.0460

-Be sure to change every instance of “XX” comment in the code chunk below to calculate the standard deviation for your new sample size n.
+Be sure to change every instance of “XX” comment in the code chunk below to calculate the standard deviation for your new sample size n you chose above.

 # n = XX